- If your Gmail settings are out of date, the main reason might be that the password is wrong.

 - Another quick way to fix this is to use a different browser that uses less PC memory.
 Check our guide for info.

 All of a sudden an error message popped up on your screen?
-Are your G-mail account settings not being up to date and you just don’t know how to fix this?
+Are your Gmail account settings out of date and you just don’t know how to fix this?